 Aren't the Getrags also known to have issues?
 I did marginal research more than 3 yrs ago and didn't like the results of the V8 guys with the GM pumpkins.
 Ford 9" is 'slight' overkill but the innards are nearly infinitely customizable and the volume means prices are reasonable.

-Spotting a T-bird/Ford aluminum IRS pumpkin might be a bit of work though.90 Mazda 323 - KLZE, fender-flared, right hand drive, 2350 lb fully loaded sex machine. || Pic Thread ||- SOLD
+90 Mazda 323 - KLZE, fender-flared, right hand drive, 2350 lb fully loaded sex machine. || Pic Thread ||- SOLD

 93 PGT FRANKENPROBE - 10.24 @ 139.9 mph ||545 whp @ 20 psi || Timeslip || Dyno slip|| Build Thread - GONE